 Georges Thomas (?–1908), also known as Père Thomas, kept a small gallery that exhibited and sold contemporary art.
 He was one of the first people to sell the work of Henri de Toulouse-Lautrec.
 Vincent’s art was displayed in Thomas’s gallery, but as far as is known, none was sold.
 A few other small Parisian dealers, such as Julien Tanguy and Pierre Firmin Martin, also exhibited his work at the time.

-Vincent called Thomas “half dealer, half collector” because he also bought art for himself; for instance, he purchased one of Émile Bernard’s paintings at the exhibition Vincent organised at Restaurant du Chalet.
+Vincent called Thomas “half dealer, half collector” Read the complete letter because he also bought art for himself; for instance, he purchased one of Émile Bernard’s paintings at the exhibition Vincent organised at Restaurant du Chalet.
 Vincent hoped to garner Thomas's support at a time when he still found it difficult to sell his art: while living in Arles, he repeatedly tried to persuade his brother to ask Thomas to advance money on presumed future sales.